 International Health Regulations (2005) Monitoring Framework

-Under the International Health Regulations (2005) (IHR (2005) all States Parties are required to have or to develop minimum core public health capacities to implement the IHR (2005) (IHR) effectively.
-The IHR monitoring process, involves assessing, through a self-assessment questionnaire sent to State Parties, the implementation status of 13 core capacities.
-Data from 2013 show that State Parties are making good progress on a number of core capacities, notably in the areas of zoonotic diseases, surveillance, response, laboratories, coordination, risk communication, and food safety.
+Under the International Health Regulations (2005) (IHR (2005) all States Parties are required to have or to develop minimum core public health capacities to implement the IHR (2005) effectively.
+Until 2016 The IHR monitoring process, involved assessing, through a self-assessment questionnaire sent to States Parties, the implementation status of 13 core capacities.
+Data from 2016 show that States Parties are making good progress on a number of core capacities, notably in the areas of zoonotic diseases, surveillance, response, coordination, laboratory, risk communication, legislation policy, and Food safety.

-81%of all State Parties, responded to the monitoring questionnaire in 2013, representing 158 of the 196 State PartiesView map
+66%of all State Parties responded to the monitoring questionnaire in 2016, 129 of the 196 States PartiesView map